Wikipedia editing or creation services include:

 It is extremely important that Wikipedia pages, especially new ones, have notable references.
 Without these notable references, the page will simply be removed by editors.
 If a brand (person, company, product, service) seems they have a high probability of passing through the gauntlet that is Wikipedia, we will engage a program to enhance mentions and references in order to get them over the finish line.
 Only then will we work with Wikipedia editors to have a page developed.

 Wikipedia is currently available in over 300 languages.
 Reputation X can help develop articles in most major languages.
+Reputation X helps brands attain a Wikipedia page in English or other languages.

 Below is a diagram illustrating the Wikipedia page development process.